milofultz/tinybrainfans/wiki/Programming/Vim/vimrc.md

 set clipboard=unnamed
 ```

+## Language Specific Options[7,8]

+You can set language specific options within the `~/.vim/ftplugin/` folder.
+For instance, a Python options file would be the file `~/.vim/ftplugin/python.vim`.
+If the filetype is not initially recognized by Vim, you can add it to the `ftdetect` folder[11].

 ## Trim Trailing Whitespace on Save[3]

 Before writing the buffer to file on any file (`*`), search and replace all whitespace characters (`\s`) at the end of a given line with nothing.
 Do not show any error messages if no matches exist (`e` flag).